Client: European Bank for Reconstruction and Development

 Solutions: Climate Environment

-The Facility worked with Groupe Société Générale, Credit du Maroc, Groupe Banque Populaire and Groupe Bank of Africa—Banque Marocaine du Commerce Extérieur.
+The Facility works with Groupe Société Générale, Credit du Maroc, Groupe Banque Populaire, and Groupe Bank of Africa—Banque Marocaine du Commerce Extérieur.

 RELATED CONTENT: